F5EMEA/oltra/use-cases/app-protect/basic/ingress/README.md

-# Enabling WAF policies on Virtual Server CRDs
+# Enabling WAF policies on Ingress Resources

-In this example we are using [NGINX App Protect](https://www.nginx.com/products/nginx-app-protect/) as part of an `Virtual Server` CRD to protect a Web Application running inside Kubernetes.
+In this example we are using [NGINX App Protect](https://www.nginx.com/products/nginx-app-protect/) as part of an `Ingress Resource` to protect a Web Application running inside Kubernetes.

 ## Prerequisites

 > *To run the demos, use the terminal on VS Code.
 VS Code is under the `bigip-01` on the `Access` drop-down menu.
 Click <a href="https://raw.githubusercontent.com/F5EMEA/oltra/main/vscode.png"> here </a> to see how.*

-Change the working directory to `virtualserver`.
+Change the working directory to `ingress`.
 ```
-cd ~/oltra/use-cases/nap/basic/virtualserver
+cd ~/oltra/use-cases/nap/basic/ingress
 ```

 ## Step 1.
 Deploy a Web Application